OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 Dealing with environment files
 ------------------------------

-.. todo:  #Igor/#AF: we do not deliver PayPal (old one) with OXID 7, so we should use another module as example

 Let's assume you have OXID eShop with PayPal module and you want to deploy your configuration from your development environment to staging environment.
 All settings in both environments are the same except ``sOEPayPalUsername``